Maxattax97/mptunnel/README.md

 On each bridge server, use _socat_ to forward packet:

 ```
-socat udp-listen:4000 udp4:1.1.1.1:2000
+socat udp-listen:4000 udp4:1.2.3.4:2000
 ```

-Bridge server will listen on UDP port 3001, forward any recieved packet to 1.1.1.1:2000, and vice versa.
+Bridge server will listen on UDP port 4000, forward any recieved packet to 1.2.3.4:2000, and vice versa.

-Now I make OpenVPN client to connect localhost:3000 which mpclient listening on, then OpenVPN will establish an OpenVPN connection over MultiPath UDP tunnel.
+Now I make OpenVPN client to connect localhost:3210 which mpclient is listening on by default (configuration option planned), then OpenVPN will establish an OpenVPN connection over MultiPath UDP tunnel.

 ## BUGS